crescentheaded/crescentheaded/README.md

 at the moment i'm only discovering what can be done and by what means, but i think i *seriously* enjoy coding on swift, so our friendship may long.

-not that i want myself to be a swift magister or something, it just helps me to express my ideas and solve my problems. i think eventually i'll end up somewhere about **ux** and **accessibility**, because the only thing i require from the products of my work is to be as inclusive as possible both for the "business" and the "clients". in my experience, variety as a concept is the greatest part of the universe and i want to serve it in accordance with my awe
+not that i want myself to be a swift magister or something, it just helps me to express my ideas and solve my problems. i think eventually i'll end up somewhere about **ux research** and **accessibility**, because the only thing i require from the products of my work is to be as inclusive as possible both for the "business" and the "clients". in my experience, variety as a concept is the greatest part of the universe and i want to serve it in accordance with my awe